ttt-fifo/python-dynamicload/README.md

 # Python 3.7 Dynamic Load Example

 How to load your code dynamycaly is one commonly discussed topic for Python.
-There are multiple stackoverflow discussions about this (examples: <a href="https://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules" target="blank">1</a>) and the methods for dynamic loading have developed over time with the development of the Python versions.
+There are multiple stackoverflow discussions about this (examples: <a href="https://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules" target="_blank">1</a>, <a href="https://stackoverflow.com/questions/547829/how-to-dynamically-load-a-python-class" target="_blank">2</a>) and the methods for dynamic loading have developed over time with the development of the Python versions.
 In Python 3 the magic methods for modules were introduced and and they became even better in Python 3.7.
 When would you need to load dynamically your Python code?

 * Building plugins